nanand83/smartgwt-projects/README.md

 				|__ ipobb-portal (war)
 ```

+#### May 18 2020:
+Set up Activities, Places and History for MainPortal.
+The key here is to create a static common ClientFactory to register the necessary classes.
+This is still a stub and some work is pending.

 #### Plan for Week of May 11 2020 -
 Here's a screenshot of the updated webapp.
 I will update this from time to time.